knowthelist/fhem-tablet-ui/README.md

 not all widgets support all classes
 - readonly		: changing of state is not allowed
-- wider			: 15px extra space for the widget all around
-- narrow		: shorter distant to the widget above
-- fullsize		: 100% in width and height
 - w1x, w2x, w3x	: set the widget to a fix width: 1x, 2x, 3x width
 - small			: font 80% size (label), small diameter for volume widget
 - mini			: lowest diameter for volume widget